Gabapentin Uses, Addiction, Withdrawal Symptoms

 - Gabapentin appears to be effective in the treatment of restless leg syndrome.

 - Gabapentin is frequently used to assist individuals recovering from substance use disorders.
-The medication appears to be effective in the control of withdrawal symptoms from a number of different substances of abuse.
+The medication appears to be effective in the control of withdrawal symptoms from several different substances of misuse.

 Often these additional uses (off-label uses) of gabapentin are associated with the use of higher doses than recommended for the treatment of pain or seizures.
-There is quite a bit of research suggesting that gabapentin is efficacious for these above conditions and a number of isolated studies suggesting it may be useful in the treatment of other conditions.
+There is quite a bit of research suggesting that gabapentin is efficacious for these above conditions and several isolated studies suggest it may be useful in the treatment of other conditions.
 Though the drug is prescribed for the above uses, it has not formally been approved by the FDA for these uses.

 Gabapentin as a Withdrawal Management Medication

-A number of research studies have suggested that gabapentin has significant utility for individuals who are experiencing withdrawal symptoms from a number of different substances.
+Some research studies have suggested that gabapentin has significant utility for individuals who are experiencing withdrawal symptoms from several different substances.
 Gabapentin appears to be most efficacious in reducing cravings during withdrawal, managing some of the symptoms of withdrawal, and managing other symptoms, such as pain.

 Research has suggested that gabapentin can be useful as a withdrawal management intervention for: